benzntech/roocode-memorybank-optimized/docs/API.md

 # API Reference

-This document provides a comprehensive reference for developers who want to use the VibeCoding Memory Bank programmatically.
+This document provides a comprehensive reference for developers who want to use the Roocode Memory Bank Optimized programmatically.
 It covers all the available classes, interfaces, methods, and their parameters.

 ## Table of Contents